A gunman in New Zealand kills 2 people hours ahead of first game in Women's World Cup

 Team USA said all its players and staff were safe and accounted for.
 It said the team was in contact with local authorities and proceeding with its daily schedule.

+New Zealand has tight gun laws, imposed in 2019 after the country’s worst mass shooting prompted a sea change in attitudes toward guns.
+A shooter killed 51 Muslim worshippers at two Christchurch mosques during Friday prayers in March 2019.

+The prime minister at the time, Jacinda Ardern, vowed to ban most semiautomatic weapons within a month and she succeeded, with only a single member of Parliament voting against the ban.

-New Zealand banned most semi-automatic weapons in 2019, weeks after a man killed 51 people at two mosques in the city of Christchurch during the nation’s worst mass shooting.
-A subsequent buyback scheme saw gun owners hand over more than 50,000 banned weapons to police.
+A subsequent buyback scheme saw gun owners hand over more than 50,000 of the newly banned weapons to police in exchange for cash.

 Coster said the shotgun used in Thursday’s shooting is not on the list of banned weapons.